apollographql/router/NEXT_CHANGELOG.md

 ## ❗ BREAKING ❗

-### Remove support for `rhai.input_file` and support extra configmaps ([PR #XXXX](https://github.com/apollographql/router/issues/XXXX))
+### Remove support for `rhai.input_file` ([Issue #1826](https://github.com/apollographql/router/issues/1826))

 The existing `rhai.input_file` mechanism doesn't really work for most helm use cases.
-This PR removes this mechanism and introduces an alternative method for making rhai scripts available to containerised routers.
+This PR removes this mechanism and and encourages the use of the `extraVolumes/extraVolumeMounts` mechanism with rhai.

-By adding support for extraConfigmaps to the router helm chart,  a very convenient mechanism for adding support for rhai scripts is provided.

 Example: Create a configmap which contains your rhai scripts.